Khomeinism: Women in politics

-Before the Revolution, Khomeini expressed the following:

-In an Islamic order, women enjoy the same rights as men – rights to education, work, ownership, to vote in elections and to be voted in.
-Women are free, just like men to decide their own destinies and activities.
+In October 1962 when the shah introduced a plan to (among other things) let women vote for the first time, Khomeini (and other religious people) were enraged: `The son of Reza Khan has embarked on the destruction of Islam in Iran.
+I will oppose this as long as the blood circulates in my veins.`" Religious Muslims fought the bill and the shah backed down.
+Historian Ervand Abrahamian also states that Khomeini had argued "for years" that women's suffrage was "unIslamic."

-After the Revolution, Khomeini opposed allowing women to serve in parliament, likening it to prostitution.
+Before the Revolution, Khomeini opposed allowing women to serve in parliament, likening it to prostitution.

 We are against this prostitution.
 We object to such wrongdoings ...
 Is progress achieved by sending women to the majlis?
 Sending women to these centers is nothing but corruption.

+However, in the late 1970s, before the Revolution, Khomeini changed his stance:

+In an Islamic order, women enjoy the same rights as men – rights to education, work, ownership, to vote in elections and to be voted in.
+Women are free, just like men to decide their own destinies and activities.

 Religious philosophy, fiqh, teachings

 Khomeini made a number of changes to Shia clerical system.
 Along with his January 1989 ruling that sharia was subordinate to the revolution, he affirmed against tradition that the fatwa pronounced by a grand ayatollah survived that ayatollah (such as the fatwa to kill Salman Rushdie), and defrocked Ayatollah Mohammad Kazem Shariatmadari, a political opponent.

 Fiqh

 In Fiqh, (Islamic jurisprudence) some scholars have argued Khomeini championed innovative reinterpretations of doctrine, prompted by the challenges of managing a country of 50 million plus.